Fences poster

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Troy becomes the first Black garbage truck driver, a victory that reveals his capacity for change while simultaneously hardening his position at home.
 He fully commits to blocking Cory's football dreams, creating irreversible family damage., moving from reaction to action.

 The Collapse moment at 102 minutes (74% through) represents the emotional nadir.
 Here, Alberta dies in childbirth.
 Troy loses his mistress and is left holding an infant daughter.
 He brings the baby to Rose, asking her to raise his child of infidelity.
-The whiff of death is literal, and Troy confronts Death itself in a monologue., indicates the protagonist at their lowest point.
+The whiff of death is literal, and Troy confronts Death itself in a monologue., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 110 minutes initiates the final act resolution at 79% of the runtime.
 Time jump: Eight years pass.
 Troy has died.
 The family must gather for his funeral, forcing them to synthesize their anger, grief, and love for the flawed man who built fences around himself until he was alone., demonstrating the transformation achieved throughout the journey.